China’s Restaurant Industry

 Social media are the best way to interact with customers

-Out of the 904 million Chinese people now using the internet, 897 million people are on a mobile device.
+Out of the 904 million Chinese people now using the internet, 897 million people are on mobile devices.

-Social media as a channel wins more trust over the consumers.
-Consumers believe more on the message they directly communicate on social media, whether via WeChat, Weibo or Little Red Book posts.
+Social media as a channel wins more trust from consumers.
+Consumers believe more in the message they directly communicate on social media, whether via WeChat, Weibo, or Little Red Book posts.